ferdjoukh/grimm/README.md

 # Use grimm

-## Quick start
+## start grimm in 10 steps

 1. Go to the release page [here](https://github.com/ferdjoukh/grimm/releases)
-2. Choose the desired release and download it (zip file).
-3. Unpack the zip file.
+2. Choose the desired release (*the last release is recommended*) and download it (zip file).Unpack the zip file.

-4. Inside the obtained folder, another zip called **grimm-executable.zip** contains: the runnable jar and the CSP solver (*abssol.jar*), and some example meta-models.
+3. Inside the folder, another zip called **grimm-executable.zip** contains: **a runnable jar**, **the CSP solver** (*abssol.jar*), and **examples**: Meta-models (.ecore, .ocl files), Parameters files (.params) and Configuration files (.grimm).

-5. Unpack this zip.
+4. Unpack this zip.
-6. Now you are ready to start using **grimm**.
+5. Now you are ready to start using **grimm**.
-7. Show help by running this command in a terminal:
+6. Show help by running this command in a terminal:

 	`java -jar grimm.jar`

-8. The quick start commands are shown in the help page of grimm.
-9. Run this quick start command to verify that everything is okay:
+8. Run this quick start command to verify that everything is okay:

-	`java -jar grimm.jar -mm=test.ecore -root=Compo -lb=2 -ub=2 -rb=4 -xmi`
+	`java -jar grimm.jar g examples/testMM1.params`

-	1. If everything worked well, a first model is generated and stored in the following folder:
+	1. If everything worked well, two first models are generated and stored in the following folder:

 		`currentfolder/Compo/`

-10. Install **graphviz** if you want to create object diagrams for your generated models.
+9. Install **graphviz** if you want to create object diagrams for your generated models.

 	`sudo apt-get install graphivz` (on ubuntu for example)

-11. Run this 2nd quick start command to verify that **graphviz** is running without problems:
+10. Run this 2nd quick start command to verify that **graphviz** is running without problems:

-	`java -jar grimm.jar -mm=test.ecore -root=Compo -lb=2 -ub=2 -rb=4 -dot`
+	`java -jar grimm.jar g examples/testMM2.params`

 	1. Again a model is generated and stored in:

 		`currentfolder/Compo/`

+Now you are ready to use grimm.
+If you have your own meta-model, you can creates you own [Parameters file](#parameters-file) and a [Configuration File](#configuration-file) in order to start generation.

+## Parameters File

-## Documentation
+## Configuration File

-## Help and tutorials
+## More help and tutorials

 Here you can find additional tutorials to help you while using grimm.